-The pieces in the grade book can be used for both the Grade Exam and Performance Certificate.
+$The \ pieces \ in \ the \ grade \ book \ can \ be \ used \ for \ both \ the \ Grade \ Exam \ and \ Performance \ Certificate.$

-^{}These elements can be taken first or second at the candidate's request
+^{} These elements can be taken first or second at the candidate's request

-- Major scales, minor scales, chromatic scales and arpeggios need to be played hands together, ascending and descending across four octaves. - Contrary motion scales need to be played hands together, ascending and descending across two octaves. - Major scales in thirds need to be played hands separately, ascending and descending across two octaves. - The examiner may also ask for legato or staccato. - Candidates must choose to play either natural minor or harmonic minor or melodic minor scales in the exam.
+Major scales, minor scales, chromatic scales and arpeggios need to be played hands together, ascending and descending across four octaves.

+- Contrary motion scales need to be played hands together, ascending and descending across two octaves. - Major scales in thirds need to be played hands separately, ascending and descending across two octaves. - The examiner may also ask for legato or staccato. - Candidates must choose to play either natural minor or harmonic minor or melodic minor scales in the exam.
 The examiner will ask the candidate to state which set of minor scales they have prepared. - Groups A and B (scales & arpeggios) must be played from memory.
 Candidates may use their book for Group C (Technical Studies). - All groups are played unaccompanied (without metronome or click). - Any fingerings shown are suggestions only. - Candidates will be marked on tone quality and consistency, maintenance of pulse, and accuracy.
 Performances slower than the stated minimum tempo may be subject to qualitative judgement by the examiner, according to extent and commensurate with the grade.

-Minimum Tempo: 160 bpm (except C major in thirds: 100 bpm)

-Octave range: 4 octaves (except contrary motion scales and scale in thirds: 2 octaves)

-Rhythms: Quavers (eighth notes), finishing on a crotchet (quarter note)
+Minimum Tempo: 160 bpm (except C major in thirds: 100 bpm) Octave range: 4 octaves (except contrary motion scales and scale in thirds: 2 octaves) Rhythms: Quavers (eighth notes), finishing on a crotchet (quarter note)

-- C# major
+- C#major

-- C# major (contrary motion) (2 octaves)
+- C#major (contrary motion) (2 octaves)

-- C b major
+- C major

-- Cb major (contrary motion) (2 octaves)
+- C major (contrary motion) (2 octaves)

-- A # natural/harmonic/melodic minor
+- A#natural/harmonic/melodic minor

-- A b natural/harmonic/melodic minor
+- A hatural/harmonic/melodic minor